lijiele/parallel-test/README.md

 # Introduction
-This project, based on Java 8 and Spring boot, is to learn and demostrate the difference between sequential and parallel service call, and how the system performance is influenced by them.
+This project, based on Java 8 and Spring boot, is to learn and demonstrate the difference between sequential and parallel service call, and how the system performance is influenced by them.

 # The structure of the apis

 ![Over all](src/docs/images/overall.png)

-* A slow api, which sleeps for 2 seconds, is located in `/legacy/slow/{id}`. `{id}` can be any Integer number in order to represent to different apis.
+* A slow API, which sleeps for 2 seconds, is located in `/legacy/slow/{id}`. `{id}` can be any Integer number to represent different APIs.
-* Other three apis `/seq/combined`, `/parallel/combined`, `/webflux/combined` are represented for a combined api, which combine the backend apis in a different way.
+* Other three APIs `/seq/combined`, `/parallel/combined`, `/webflux/combined` are represented for a combined API, which combines the backend APIs in a different way.
-  * For simplify the example, they all call the slow api twice with different paramerters 1 and 2;
+  * For simplify the example, they all call the slow API twice with different paramerters 1 and 2;
-  * `/seq/combined` calls the slow apis by sequence way;
+  * `/seq/combined` calls the slow APIs by sequence way;
-  * `/parallel/combined` calls the slow apis by parallel way(Asychronous by using [okhttp](https://github.com/square/okhttp/));
+  * `/parallel/combined` calls the slow APIs by parallel way(Asychronous by using [okhttp](https://github.com/square/okhttp/));
-  * `/webflux/combined` calls the slow apis by reactive way(Stream by using [spring-webflux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html));
+  * `/webflux/combined` calls the slow APIs by reactive way(Stream by using [spring-webflux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html));

 ![Sequence diagram of Sequence combined api](src/docs/uml/seq.png)

 ![Sequence diagram of Parallel and Stream combined apis](src/docs/uml/parallel-stream.png)

-Obviously, the total time cost is the longest time of one of the backend apis in parallel and reactive architecture, rather than the sum time for every apis in sequential system.
+Obviously, the total time cost is the longest time of one of the backend APIs in parallel and reactive architecture, rather than the sum time for every APIs in sequential system.

 ```$shell
 ELE-MacBook-Pro:parallel ele$ time curl -Is localhost:8080/seq/combined > /dev/null